brtknr/brtknr.github.io/about.md

 permalink: /about/
 ---

 Hello, Bharat here!
 Welcome to my [webpage][website].
-I am currently residing at University of Bristol (United Kingdom) doing a PhD in [Mass Evacuation][massevac] modelling.
-I completed my undergraduate Masters degree in Civil and Architectural Engineering at University of Bath in 2012.
+I live in Bristol and I am currently undertaking a doctorate at University of Bristol (United Kingdom) in [Mass Evacuation][massevac] modelling.
+Previously, I was living in Bath to complete an undergraduate Masters degree in Civil and Architectural Engineering at University of Bath in 2012.

-I like spending my time sitting in cafes, coding, reading, organising and collaborating on tech projects (hint hint)!
+I like spending my time sitting in coffee shops, reading, organising, travelling and collaborating on coding projects (hint hint)!

 ### Contact me